alexandr7035/gitstat/README.md

 - Create personal access token with ```read:user``` and ```repo``` access scopes. (**Note**: full ```repo``` scope is used only to have access to your private repos data.
 No malicious write operations are performed by the app).
 - Use the obtained token as auth credetial in the application login form.

 More user-friendly auth method may be implemented later.
-Actually, authorization process in the app is ugly and **needs additional research and refactoring** from an architectural point of view.
+Authorization process in the app **needs additional research and refactoring**.